12 Volt vs 24 Volt System

 The typical CTC/RV uses primarily 12V lighting, water pumps, tongue jack, vent fan, and other commonly installed equipment.
 This means you still need the 12V system.

-In a 24V system batteries may either be actual 24V batteries wired in parallel or 12V wired in series, this would really come down to cost of the individual batteries, so we have left this out of the pricing so as not to confuse the main issue.
+In a 24V system batteries should be actual 24V batteries wired in parallel if multiple batteries are needed, this would really come down to cost of the individual batteries, so we have left this out of the pricing so as not to confuse the main issue.

 Let's take a look at a 12V/120V wiring diagram for a typical CTC with a solar system and a 3,000 Watt Inverter for 120V power.